jasethomson/SGT-jt/guides/features/read-all-students.md

 ### Overview

-In this feature, You will add the functionality of pulling student info from a server and render it on the page.
+In this feature, You will add the functionality of pulling student info from a server and rendering it on the page.

 <details>
 <summary>1.
 Where to Begin</summary>